codewithnaman/Java-Concurrency/chapter-3-fork-join-pool/README.md

 This is not logical problem from code; this is something induced depending on the pool size and inputs.

-### When we encounter the pool induced deadlock and need to choose for Fork And Join Pool
+## When to use Fork Join Pool
-These type of problems we see in the divide and conquer type of problems; which are recursive in nature; Where parent task has dependency on completion of the splatted task.
+These type of pool induced deadlock problems we see in the divide and conquer type of problems; which are recursive in nature; Where parent task has dependency on completion of the splatted task.

 ## ForkJoin Pool
 ForkJoin pool solves our above problem by a concept called work stealing.
 Work stealing give a chance to run the task